 Spot & Tango created a unique brand of dry food called UnKibble (get the pun?), formulated by vets, and made using a special process called Fresh Dry that helps retain all the nutrients and flavor.

 Fresh recipes are available in 3 flavors, and dry recipes are each available in three formulae, and all of them are designed using only 12 natural ingredients such as fresh meat, fruits, and vegetables.
 Plus, there’s no trace of GMOs or hormones.

 Our reviewer said: “Not only does Spot & Tango offer your dog a healthy, balanced diet, but the whole process is extremely convenient thanks to its pre-portioned meals and auto-delivery options.”

-Price: Spot & Tango is a bit on the pricey side, with the UnKible (the most affordable option) starting at From $1.28 per day.
+Price: Spot & Tango is a bit on the pricey side, with the UnKible (the most affordable option) starting at $7 per week.

 Subscription options: Spot & Tango is a subscription-based service where you can receive food every week, every two weeks, every four weeks, or every eight weeks.